 As the largest and most populous city in Costa Rica, San Jose is a popular destination for tourists and expats alike.
 Named after Saint Joseph, it is the heart of the country, and its inhabitants are understandably proud of their home.
-It also feels surprisingly modern and lacks the poverty of other Central American capitals.
-While at the same time possessing thriving cultural and business scenes.
+It also feels surprisingly modern and lacks the poverty of other Central American capitals, while at the same time possessing thriving cultural and business scenes.
+San Jose is also home to one of two international airports, the Juan Santamaria International Airport (SJO).
 This guide will tell you everything you need to know about the Costa Rica capital.

 San José’s located right in the center of the country within Costa Rica’s central valley.
 This is a broad, flat plain that sits at an altitude of between 800 and 1500 meters above sea level.
 The Costa Rican capital itself is at an elevation of 1172 meters.
 The geography of the Central Valley and the fertility of the soil provided by nearby volcanos make it an excellent location for a city.
 All these factors have helped San José grow to enjoy the importance which it has today.